Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Conclusions and outlook

-Concluding, we hope that the knowledge of different quantum-deformed $D = 3$ and $D = 4$ (super)symmetries will be helpful in the construction of consistent and physically reliable quantum 3D and 4D (super)gravity models.
+Concluding, we hope that the broader knowledge of quantum-deformed $D = 3$ and $D = 4$ (super)symmetries will be helpful in the construction of consistent and physically reliable quantum 3D and 4D (super)gravity models.